jamesshore/quixote/CONTRIBUTING.md

 * `node_modules` contains third-party libraries needed for the build scripts.
 * `vendor` contains third-party libraries needed for Quixote itself.

-There's a tutorial for creating new descriptors [in the descriptors directory](src/descriptors/README.md) and another tutorial for creating value objects [in the values directory](src/values/README.md).

 ## Branches